 McCabe's 2012 team was a young outfit that jelled late in the season, winning four of its final five games to finish as the conference runner-up.
 Along the way, W&L knocked off third-seeded Hampden-Sydney and second-seeded Roanoke in the conference tournament.

 In his third season, McCabe helped W&L capture the ODAC Championship with a 15-14 overtime win over top-ranked and previously unbeaten Roanoke.
 The Generals advanced to the second round of the NCAA Tournament before falling to Gettysburg.
-The Generals finished the season ranked sixth nationally and McCabe was selected as the ODAC Coach of the Year.
+The Generals completed the season ranked sixth nationally and McCabe was selected as the ODAC Coach of the Year.

 McCabe was no stranger to W&L lacrosse upon arriving in the summer of 2006.
 He had previously served as an assistant lacrosse and football coach for the Generals from 1998-2001.
 During his three seasons with the lacrosse team, the Generals posted a 43-5 (.896) overall record and a 17-1 mark in the Old Dominion Athletic Conference while achieving a No. 1 National Ranking in 1999 and 2001.
 Additionally, W&L won two ODAC Championships and participated in the NCAA Tournament twice, advancing to the semifinals in 2000.